tasmota/docs/docs/Berry.md

  - Support HTTP and HTTPS requests to IPv4 addresses and domain names, to arbitrary ports, via a full URL.
  - Support for HTTPS and TLS via BearSSL (which is much lighter than default mbedTLS)
  - HTTPS (TLS) only supports cipher ECDHE_RSA_WITH_AES_128_GCM_SHA256 which is both secure and widely supported
- - Support for URL redirections (tbc)
+ - Support for URL redirections
  - Ability to set custom User-Agent
  - Ability to set custom headers
  - Ability to set Authentication header
  - Support for Chunked encoding response (so works well with Tasmota devices)
+ - Support for `GET`, `POST`, `PUT`, `PATCH`, `DELETE` methods

 The current implementation is based on a fork of Arduino's HttpClient customized to use BearSSL

 Current limitations (if you need extra features please open a feature request on GitHub):

+ - Payload sent to server (`POST`) can include either text or binary
- - Only supports text responses (html, json...) but not binary content yet (no NULL char allowed)
+ - Only supports text responses (html, json...) but not binary content yet (no NULL char allowed).
+However you can download binary content to the file-system with `write_file`
  - Maximum response size is 32KB, requests are dropped if larger
  - HTTPS (TLS) is in 'insecure' mode and does not check the server's certificate; it is subject to Man-in-the-Middle attack
- - No access to response headers
- - No support for compressed response
+ - No support for compressed response - this should not be a problem since the client does not advertize support for compressed responses

 !!! example